Internal Revenue Bulletin No. 2026–28

 Executive Summary: Key Updates in IRS Bulletin No. 2026-28

 The Internal Revenue Bulletin No. 2026-28, issued July 6, 2026, delivers three pivotal updates reshaping pension funding calculations, federal rate applications, and Qualified Opportunity Zone (QOZ) compliance.
-The most consequential developments include Notice 2026-38, which updates corporate bond yield curves and segment rates for pension funding under § 417(e)(3)(D) and § 430(h)(2), and Notice 2026-40, which provides transitional guidance for QOZs following amendments introduced by the One, Big, Beautiful Bill Act (OBBBA).
-Complementing these is Revenue Ruling 2026-12, which establishes the federal rates for July 2026, affecting numerous tax code sections including § 382, § 1274, § 1288, and § 7872.
+Key developments include: Notice 2026-38 (pension funding segment rates under § 430(h)(2)), Notice 2026-40 (QOZ transitional guidance under OBBBA amendments), and Revenue Ruling 2026-12 (federal rates for July 2026, impacting § 382, § 1274, § 1288, and § 7872).

-For pension administrators and plan sponsors, Notice 2026-38 is particularly significant.
-It finalizes the May 2026 corporate bond monthly yield curve and the corresponding spot segment rates, alongside the 24-month average segment rates for June 2026 and the 30-year Treasury rate.
-These rates, derived under § 430(h)(2)(C)(iv), directly influence minimum funding requirements and lump-sum distribution calculations for defined benefit pension plans.
-The updated segment rates reflect continued normalization of interest rates in the post-pandemic economy, with implications for contribution strategies and participant payouts.
-The 25-year average segment rates, a smoothing mechanism introduced to reduce volatility in funding requirements, now stand at 4.75% for the short-term segment, 5.26% for the mid-term segment, and 5.90% for the long-term segment, reflecting a sustained upward trend in corporate bond yields since 2022.
+Notice 2026-38 finalizes the May 2026 corporate bond yield curve, spot segment rates, 24-month average segment rates (4.75% short-term, 5.26% mid-term, 5.90% long-term), and 30-year Treasury rate (4.53%).
+These rates, derived under § 430(h)(2)(C)(iv), directly impact minimum funding requirements and lump-sum distributions for defined benefit plans.
+The 25-year average smoothing mechanism reduces volatility, with segment rates reflecting a sustained upward trend in corporate bond yields since 2022.

 Collectively, these updates underscore the IRS’s ongoing efforts to align tax administration with evolving economic conditions and legislative changes.
 For tax practitioners, the Bulletin demands immediate attention to pension funding strategies, QOZ investment compliance, and federal rate-dependent transactions—each of which will be explored in greater depth in the subsequent sections.